jlylekim/UndersmoothedUnfolding/_sources/how.rst.txt

 --------------
 Example usage
 --------------
-``UndersmoothTau`` is implemented so that it can be used with any initial estimate of tau.
+``UndersmoothTau`` is implemented so that it can be used with any initial pilot estimate of tau.
 Below is an example usage of ``UndersmoothTau`` with the ``ScanLcurve`` method provided in ``TUnfold``.

 .. code-block:: c++